Ali Abdul: Fictional biography

-Ali Abdul is a Pakistani immigrant with a wife and son.
+Ali Abdul is a Pakistani immigrant with a wife and an infant son.
 Ali participates in the game as Player 199, and in "Red Light, Green Light" he saves Seong Gi-hun from elimination and they pass at the last minute.
 When a vote is taken to continue the game, Ali presses the X and they finally leave the game.
 Outside, he begins to become close to Cho Sang-woo.
 Ali returns to work to demand payment, and when he sees his boss, who claimed to have nothing to give him, leaving with money which Ali suspects to be his, the two get into a fight, in which Ali injures his boss and runs away with the money, which he gives to his wife.
 Ali returns to the game and teams up with Gi-hun, Sang-woo, and Player 001 Oh Il-nam.
 In the second game, Dalgona, Ali chooses the circle as his figure and passes without difficulty.
 That night, Jang Deok-su kills a player and they realize they can increase the prize pool by killing players.
 That night, a fight breaks out, in which Ali and his team protect Player 067 from Deok-su.
 After the fight, the entire team calls each other by name.
 The third game is Tug-of-War, with Ali recruiting a fellow immigrant player to their team.
 With the help of Il-nam and Sang-woo, they manage to win.
 After the game, Ali is bullied by Han Mi-nyeo, a reject from Deok-su's team.
 To avoid another fight, the team stands guard, and Ali joins Sang-woo.
 They become closer and tell each other about their families.
 The fourth game must be played in pairs, and Ali is paired with Sang-woo.
 The game turns out to be about marbles, and one player must take all of their partner's marbles to win.
 Initially, Ali is winning, but Sang-woo is down to just one marble, causing Sang-woo to yell at Ali.
 In the end, Sang-woo tricks Ali and trades his marbles for stones, causing Sang-woo to be declared the winner and Ali to be executed.